How to Make Cinnamon Sugar French Toast Muffins -Easy Recipe!

 3. Top and Bake

-- Bake in a preheated oven at 350°F (175°C) for 25–30 minutes, or until golden brown and slightly firm to the touch.
+- Bake at 350°F (175°C) for 25-30 minutes, or until the tops turn golden and spring back lightly when touched.

 4. Cool and Serve